-To make that transfer, look up this page and log in to your Marriott account.
+To make that transfer, venture to this page and log in to your Marriott account.

-For example, you can earn 2 Qantas Points per USD spent on qualifying stays, or 10 Marriott Points for the same amount.
+For example, you can earn 2 Qantas Points per US$1 spent on qualifying stays, or 10 Marriott points for the same amount.

-Taking into account the Marriott Elite status bonuses and the 5,000 airline mile bonus for large transfers, you will quickly see why it makes sense to stick with earning Marriott points.
+Taking into account the Marriott Elite status bonuses and the 5,000-mile bonus for large transfers, you’ll quickly see why it makes sense to stick with earning Marriott points.

 The option to earn points directly with an airline can make sense for those who would rarely stay with Marriott hotels.
 Rather than building points in a hotel program and waiting until you have a larger balance to get the best value from them, frequent flyer points in your account today could be more useful.

 Being able to convert Marriott Bonvoy points into airline frequent flyer points/miles is a great feature.
 From time to time, it can also be a solid way to get American Express Membership Rewards points across to other frequent flyer programs not normally available for direct transfers.

 That’s because Amex and Marriott occasionally run transfer bonus deals.
 Under the latest transfer offer, Marriott Bonvoy can be a great conduit for getting Australian Amex points into international frequent flyer programs such as United.

 However, the recent change to the bulk transfer bonus with American Airlines, Avianca and Delta (as well as Korean Air) does make Marriott slightly less appealing for those uses.
 Transferring to Delta was a great way to access good value Delta flights and journeys across the SkyTeam alliance.